clayrisser/poly-pitch/README.md

 # poly-pitch
-A pitch detector for Polymer
+An audio pitch detector and tuner for Polymer

 View a demo [HERE](https://jamrizzi.github.io/poly-pitch/).